Taylor Swift Is The Highest-Paid Woman In Music Of The 2010s

 Taylor Swift is ending the decade with achievements as big as her stadium tours.
 In November, she became the artist with the most American Music Awards, besting Michael Jackson; earlier this month, she was honoured with Billboard’s Woman of the Decade award.
 Now, Forbes has announced that she was the 2010s’ highest-earning woman in music.

-At $825 million (£629 million), Swift was second only to Dr. Dre, who earned $3 billion (£2.3 billion) when Apple bought Beats Electronics.
+At $825 million USD, Swift was second only to Dr. Dre, who earned $3 billion USD when Apple bought Beats Electronics.
 Beyoncé, U2, Katy Perry, and Lady Gaga are some of the other high earners to make the list this decade.

 Advertisement